Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 Adversaries can create data inputs that prevent a machine learning model from positively identifying the data sample.
 This technique can be used to evade detection on the network, or to evade a downstream task where machine learning is utilized.

-Example evasion attacks include Simple Transformation, Common Corruption, Adversarial Examples, Happy String
+Example evasion attacks include Simple Transformation, Common Corruption, Adversarial Examples, Happy String.

 Exploit Open CVEs in Package